Parallel steps enable you to build and test faster, by running a set of self-contained steps at the same time.

-- A single initial step to build the software
+- Set an initial step to build the software.

-- A set of parallel steps to test your software:
+- Add a set of parallel steps to test the software.

-Define your environment in Docker containers as much as possible and cache external build dependencies as much as possible in the first step, so you don't waste time doing it in each of your testing steps.
-Then, by running all the tests concurrently you'll get your results more quickly.
+If you are doing a single build step leading to multiple parallel testing steps, cache external build dependencies as much as possible in the first step, so you don't waste time doing it in each of your testing steps.
+Then, run all your tests concurrently, they can use cache.

 pipelines: default: - step: # non-parallel step script: - ./build.sh - parallel: # these 2 steps will run in parallel - step: script: - ./integration-tests.sh --batch 1 - step: script: - ./integration-tests.sh --batch 2 - step: # non-parallel step script: - ./deploy.sh

 If you want to do some fancy logic in your scripts, the following variables are available during the parallel steps:

 BITBUCKET_PARALLEL_STEP- zero-based index of the current step in the group, e.g. 0, 1, 2, …

 BITBUCKET_PARALLEL_STEP_COUNT- total number of steps in the group, e.g. 5.